zloishavrin/Easy-Wav2Lip/README.md

 * It happens most often on the chin, so increase the D value if you see that.
 * Increasing these values too much can offset the mouth or cause other weird glitchyness.
 * If the mouth is too far to the left, put L padding in the minus and R padding in the plus, start high then go down.
 Apply padding accordingly for any other directions.
+* v7 will simplify padding to become mouth size and offset as that's basically what the result is.

+## Mask (new!):
+* For Improved and Enhanced quality options, the mask reduces the size of the processed videos to an area around the mouth.
+* size will increase the size of the area that the mask covers and feathering determins the amount of blending between the centre of the mask and the edges.
+* debug_mask will render the background in grayscale and the mask in colour so that you can easily see where the mask is in the frame.

 # Other options: